reinrl/port_organization_comparison/README.md

 npm run dev
 ```

-Assuming two configured environments (dev and prod), you should see the following file structure generated:
+Assuming two configured environments (source and dest), you should see the following file structure generated:

 ```
 /port_organization_comparison